Akshita-Kanther/Presentations/README.md

 This ia a presentation of Mechanical Project Based Learning This is a Team project and in this project we have designed a Wooden Lamp.
 Topic-Wooden Lamp

+PPT-3
+This is a presentation about "Data Structures Project"

+PPT-4
+This is a presentation of research paper on "Machine learning Algorithms and Applications"